akusuvanto/akusuvanto.github.io/_posts/2019-06-25-converting-wifi-router-to-ap.md

     /etc/init.d/network reload

-does not work on this router, so instead I rebooted the router, and voilà!
+does not work on this router and results in the system hanging, so instead I just rebooted the router, and voilà!
 We now have a configured router ready to be installed.

 # Hooking up the AP and testing with iPerf

 For change, this part could not have be simpler.
 I plugged Lan1 of the TG799VAC in to my own Mikrotik RB3011 router and let the DHCP server handle the clients.
 For performance testing I used the standard iPerf package.
 I downloaded version 3.1.3 windows binaries and started a server in PowerShell with the command